JustusAvramenko/delenda_est/README.md

 - "Peloponnesian League": Allies can train Spartiate champion infantry.
 NOT IMPLEMENTED.

 Civ Bonuses:
-- "Othismos": Spartans can make use of the Phalanx formation without researching a technology.
+- "Othismos": Spartans can make use of the Locked Shields formation modifier without researching a technology.
 NOT IMPLEMENTED: TECHS UNLOCKING FORMATIONS.
-- "Laws of Lycurgus": Infantry rank promotion upgrades cost no resources, except time.*
+- "Laws of Lycurgus": Hoplite rank promotion upgrades cost no resources, except time.
-- "Spartan Womanhood": Spartan women cannot be captured (CAPTURING NOT IMPLEMENTED) and they can build Defense Towers and Palisades.
+- "Spartan Womanhood": Spartan women cannot be captured (UNIT CONVERSION NOT IMPLEMENTED) and they can build Defense Towers and Palisades (these are implemented).
 - "Hellenization": Building a Theatron special building increases territory effect for all buildings +20%.

 Civ Penalties: